eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 - approve $A$ and $C$
 - approve $A$, $B$, and $C$

 All of these are strictly "sincere", by definition.
+If you approve of $B$, then only $A$ is *strictly* preferred.
+So any sincere strategy including $B$ must also include $A$.
+But we need not include candidates that are equally preferred, like $C$ in this example.
 {% endproof %}

 ### Approval is not strategyproof

 Let's start with the bad news.
 Approval is not *generally* strategyproof.
-We can show this with a simple example.
+We can show this easily with a simple example.

 **Example:** Suppose you, as a voter, prefer $A > B > C$.
 With this preference, you have two sincere "rational" strategies: approve $A$ and $B$, or approve $A$ only.\label{strategy-not-proof}